Crinibus/scraper/README.md

 <details><summary><h2>UPDATE TO HOW DATA IS STORED IN V3.0.0</h2></summary>
 <p>

 In version v3.0.0, I have changed where data is stored from a json file to a SQLite database.
-If you have data from before v3.0.0, then run the following commands in an interactive python session to add the new column (**OBS: Pandas is required**):
+If you have data from before v3.0.0, then run the following commands in an interactive python session to add the data from records.json to the database (**OBS: Pandas is required**):
 ```
 >>> from scraper.format_to_new import Format
 >>> Format.from_json_to_db()